KompocikDot/gopngen/README.md

 # GOPNGEN

 ## Usage:
+ - Make an windows image with `UAC` disabled (important to skip some used authorization)
- - rename `.settings.example` to `.settings`
+ - Rename `.settings.example` to `.settings`
- - fill the values inside it and do not forget to add permissions to use ec2 for aws user
+ - Fill the values inside it and do not forget to add permissions to use ec2 for aws user
  - run `go main.go` or build app and run `./main`

 #### Technologies used:
  - golang